project-collaboration

 That setup might work in a company where people operate in silos and communicate through formal updates—but small teams don’t work like that.

-In a small team, collaboration isn’t occasional—it’s constant.
+In 2025's distributed work environment, small team collaboration isn't occasional—it's constant.
 You're bouncing ideas in real time, tweaking tasks on the fly, sharing quick files, making fast decisions, adjusting priorities.
 The line between talking and doing is blurred.

 When your tools separate communication from execution, it breaks the flow.
 You start losing context.
 A decision made in one app doesn’t make it into the task in another.
 Files live in ten different places.
 Everyone’s busy, but no one’s aligned.